romanzy313/otp/README.md

 }
 ```

-Please note that all methods can throw `OtpError` as in issue token example.
-These functions throw when a malicious request made by the client or when experiencing problems with the storage.
-In following examples try-catch error handling is ommited for brevity.
+Please note that **all** methods of OtpService can throw `OtpError`.
+These functions throw when a malicious request made by the client or when experiencing problems with storage.
+In the following examples try-catch error handling is omitted for brevity.

-Get token information `GET /otp/:token/`
+Get token information `GET /otp/:token`

 ```ts
 try {